CelloCorgi/InputFixer/README.md

 # InFix

 This research project aims to automatically fix error-inducing command-line inputs for novice Python programs.
 The main dataset used for both the development and research of this project comes from Python Tutor, a free online interpreter that helps novices visualize their code.
 In general, InFix finds repairs using a template-based randomized search algorithm.
-The work is explained in detail in the research paper InFix: Automatically Repairing Novice Program Inputs, ASE 2019.
+The work is explained in detail in the research paper _InFix: Automatically Repairing Novice Program Inputs, ASE 2019_.
 Please refer to the paper for more detailed information about the algorithm and insights behind InFix.
 You may also contact Madeline Endres (endremad@umich.edu) if you have questions about the work.

 ## Quick Start